Quantum Weirdness: The ASROCM

 As the QM histories of "familiar objects" become physically seperated for a time and then reunite, when these objects come together they may have incompatible QM histories.
 This occurs because the universe localizes reality into zones for more efficient processing.
 If an event only affects a small collection of objects, there is no need to update every spreadsheet function in the universe, it is far more efficient to only update the spreadsheets of objects that the event directly affected.
 When incompatible QM histories meet, an interrupt flag is set, the error handler is called and it starts to grab the spreadsheet functions.
 I suspect this is initiated by promoting a quanta near the center of the event into a "QM zone," commanding it to store its classical parameters and then increase its volume to contain the errant spreadsheets for update.
 The zones within which these spontaneous updates are performed can be very large, encompassing entire cities, or even the entire planet.
 Strange things may happen when such an update occurs.
 Planes may stop in mid-air, people trying to exit one of these invisible zones may spontaneously combust (see QMF), or vanish from the world altogether, or appear at a location far-removed.
 Objects that the universe "lost track of" may be summoned to the center of the zone and rain down upon the Earth.
 Frogs may be deposited into solid stone alive, but with no degrees of freedom in their now stone-bound spreadsheet function, they lie in suspended animation forever, or until the stone is cracked to release them still alive.
 The service routines that resolve QM interrupts are fast and efficient at balancing the cosmic conservation laws at the expense of being somewhat brutal.
 We live in a QM world, weird things do happen.

-Copyright 2011 by Arnold J. Barzydlo
+Copyrights 2011, 2012, 2013, 2016 by Arnold J. Barzydlo

 Home